garylirocks/quickrefs/azure-sql.markdown

 ### Storage

 - For SQL data, use managed disks
-  - For prod data, use Premium SSD (single ms latency) or Ultra Disk
+  - For prod data, use Premium SSD (single ms latency) or Ultra Disk (sub-ms)
+    - Premium SSD disks support reach-caching, caches stored on local SSD (temp disk)
-  - Each VM needs at least two disks:
+  - VM disks:
     - OS disk (C:\ for Windows)
     - Temporary disk (D:\ on Windows)
-    - Data disks, better be separate (can be pooled to increase IOPS and storage capacity, using Storage Spaces on Windows, or Logical Volume Management on Linux)
+    - Data disks, you can have multiple of them, **pool/stripe** them to increase IOPS and storage capacity
+      - Use "Storage Spaces" on Windows, or Logical Volume Management on Linux
+      - A pool gets the sum of the IOPS and volume of all the disks combined
-  - **Data files** should be stored on their own **pool** with read-caching
+  - **Data files** should be stored on their own **pool** with *read-caching*
   - **Transaction log** files are better stored on their own **pool** without caching
-  - **tempdb** in its own pool, or VM's local temp disk (if supported)
+  - **tempdb** on VM's local temp disk (if supported), or in its own pool
-  - When deploying Marketplace image, by default, separate drives will be created for SQL Data, SQL Log and tempdb
+- When deploying Marketplace option, by default, separate disks will be created for SQL Data, SQL Log and tempdb
+  - You can specify multiple disks for data, log
+  - Disks are pooled within Windows
-- Failover Cluster Instance can be built on shared disk or file storage
+- Failover Cluster Instance can be built on **shared disk or file storage**
-- For backup, blob (Standard HDD) is ok
+- For backup, **blob** (Standard HDD) is ok

+### Constrained cores

+- SQL Server licenses are based on number of cores
+- Azure VM usually has a fixed CPU to memory ratio
+  - Usually general purpose or memory-optimized VM families are good for SQL Server
+- If your workload requires large memory, less CPU.
+You could use constrained cores to limit vCPU count.

 ### Performance considerations